Euphoria (Israeli TV series): Reception

 The show received mixed reviews in Israel, and was cancelled after one season.
-Yedioth Ahronoth critic Einav Schiff partially credits the cancellation to the show's late time slot, in a time before streaming television or delayed watching was as common in Israel, making it difficult for Euphoria to find an audience.
+Yedioth Ahronoth critic Einav Schiff partially credits the cancellation to the show's late time slot, in a time before streaming television or delayed watching was common in Israel, making it difficult for Euphoria to find an audience.

 Adaptations

 In 2019, Euphoria was adapted into an American television series of the same name by Sam Levinson, which premiered on HBO on 16 June 2019.
-Leshem and Levin also joined the production as executive producers.
+Leshem and Levin joined the production as executive producers.

-In 2025, Euphorie,a German adaptation of the series, premiered on RTL+.
+In 2025, Euphorie, a German adaptation of the series, premiered on RTL+.
 The series is directed by Antonia Leyla Schmidt and André Szardenings.